Abed-Al/Capstone/README.md

     - Recency: How recently a customer has made a purchase
     - Frequency: How often a customer makes a purchase
     - Monetary Value: How much money a customer spends on purchases

-## Technique used

-#### Python and Machine Learning Algorithm

-##### Segment the customers with RFM method
-    Recency: How recently a customer has made a purchase
-    Frequency: How often a customer makes a purchase Monetary Value: How much money a customer spends on purchases

 ## Process:
 #### - Data Preparation (cleaning)